bennyrock20/python-sri-sdk/README.md

 SRI provides a simple interface to the SRI API.

+Support only FACTURA for now.

 ## Dependencies

-- Python 3.6+
+- Python 3.10
 - pipenv
-- requests
-- json
-- pytest

 ## Installation